What’s in a name?

 Our name has helped shape our values.
 We plan carefully to avoid overspending, and we remain focused on the science to guide our development.
 We work almost exclusively on small molecules as these tend to best fit our selection model.
 We raise the money we need, when we can, to support those projects that deserve attention but involve riskier capital than more mature pharma companies can commit.
 These values took us on the path to psychedelics, and ultimately drove a successful CAD$63m fundraising in the first half of 2021.

-Sometimes the name Small Pharma can cause confusion with investors, who ask “why settle for Small Pharma when you could be so much more?”.
+Sometimes the name Small Pharma can cause confusion with investors, who ask “why settle for Small Pharma when you could be so much more?”
 Our view is that we have always remained compatible with big pharma, who are becoming increasingly reliant on biotech pipelines for future growth.

 Staying true to our name does not obligate us to remain small.
 On the contrary, we have an ambitious plan to grow our pipeline beyond the current stable of four experimental medicines.
-For as long as there are unmet medical needs, there will be a place for Small Pharma.
+For as long as there are unmet patient needs, there will be a place for Small Pharma.

 Backed by an experienced and passionate team and partnering with leading academic institutions, we’re driven by a common goal to progress new and transformative treatments for depression.